juji-io/datalevin/doc/idoc.md

 arbitrarily.
 However, the maximal path cannot be over 511 bytes.

 lists are **not** allowed. `nil` values are normalized to `:json/null`.
 Literal `:json/null` is reserved and cannot be used in input.
+For `:edn` format, strings are parsed with `clojure.edn/read-string` and must yield a map.

 ```clojure
 (d/transact! conn